iam-mhaseeb/Mac-OS-Mojave-Dynamic-Wallpaper-for-Ubuntu/README.md

 * **Muhammad Haseeb** - *Initial work* - [Muhammad Haseeb](https://github.com/iam-mhaseeb)

 ## Licensing
-The pycloudy library is [MIT Licenced](LICENSE).
+The project is [MIT Licenced](LICENSE).
 Feel free to use commercially of personally.